-The Cane Corso history dates back to the ancient Greece.
+The Cane Corso’s history dates back to ancient Greece.
 Romans invaded Greek islands and brought their forefathers to Italy primarily for battle purposes.
 Those were called Mollosus dogs, named after the archaic Greek tribe Molossi, who used to breed them.

 What was the Roman contribution?

 The hungry Corso would tear apart anything that falls in front of him.
-With the demise of the Roman empire in the 5th century, the dog came to a mass use as a guard or a hunter.
-He is a splendid game performer with boars, bears and large preys on his to-do-list.
+With the demise of the Roman empire in the 5th century, the dog came to mass use as guards or hunters.
+He is a splendid game performer with boars, bears, and large prey.

-How did he win people’s heart?
+How did he win people’s hearts?

 His agility, ferocity, and size helped him gain a job in the farmsteads, hunting grounds, and large properties.
 He was the guardian angel of a family and its belongings.
 The modern world had little demand in the ferocity of the Corso.